wix-incubator/wix-rest-docs/guides/App Versions.md

    }
 ```

-On this user’s site, for example, the app’s major version is 2 and minor version is 10.
+On this user’s site the app’s major version is 2 and minor version is 10.
 Users will get minor updates automatically, to 2.11, 2.12 and so on.
 However, the next major version, 3.0.0,  will require the user to click the Update button or follow the instructions in your email or banner.